IAkshatMishra/devTinder/homework.md

  - API - to update a user
  - What are the options in Model.findOneAndUpdate() method, explore more about it
  - API - update the user with email ID

+ - Explore schematype options from documentation
+ - Add required, unique, lowercase, min, minLength, trim, default
+ - Create a custom validate for gender
+ - Improve the DB schema - put all appropriate validation on each field in schema
+ - Add timestamps to the userSchema